Britton Fischer

-Britton Fischer (born February 25, 2004) is an American soccer player who plays as a defender for MLS Next Pro club Minnesota United FC 2.
+Britton Fischer (born February 25, 2004) is an American soccer player who plays as a defender for Hartford Athletic on loan from for Major League Soccer club Minnesota United.

 Club career

 Fischer joined the North Carolina FC academy in 2019, where he played before signing an academy contract with the club's USL League One side for the 2021 season.

-He made his debut on May 22, 2021, appearing as an 86th-minute substitute in a 0–0 draw with Richmond Kickers.
+He made his debut on May 22, 2021, appearing as an 86th-minute substitute in a goalless draw with Richmond Kickers.

 On March 1, 2023, Fischer was transferred to MLS Next Pro side Minnesota United FC 2 for an undisclosed fee.
 On April 22, 2023, Fischer signed a short-term deal to join Minnesota United's Major League Soccer roster.

+On May 7, 2025, Fischer signed a short-term agreement with Minnesota United ahead of a U.S. Open Cup match against Louisville City.
+Fischer would make his debut for the team that same day as a 67th-minute substitute for Julian Gressel as Minnesota won 1–0.
+On December 17, Fischer was signed to a one-year contract with a club option for a further two years.